 Based in China, Raise3D are a highly reputed 3D printing company whose printers are used by 3D printing services such as Voodoo Manufacturing as these large 3D printers can create big parts on demand.
 Expanded to a 605mm max part height, you should have no problems printing large structures with the Pro2 Plus.

-Featuring a dual extruder and a very commendable 420 x 297 x 210 mm print volume, the Sigmax stands out for reasons other than just being a large 3D printer.
-Moreover, it’s extraordinarily versatile, happily printing with 3D printer filaments ranging from ABS and PLA to HIPS, PC, Nylon, and more.
+Featuring a dual extruder and immense print volume at 420 x 297 x 210 mm, the Sigmax stands out for reasons other than just being a large 3D printer.
+It’s extraordinarily versatile, happily printing with 3D printer filaments ranging from ABS and PLA to HIPS, PC, and Nylon.